Event inputs

 How we calculate it

 Gross revenue equals drinks served times average drink price.
 Total cost of goods sold equals drinks served times cost per drink.
 Gross profit equals gross revenue minus cost of goods sold.
 Travel cost equals miles divided by MPG, times gas price per gallon.
 Labor cost equals labor hours times labor rate.
 Net profit equals gross profit minus labor cost minus travel cost minus other event costs.
 Margin percent equals net profit divided by gross revenue, times 100.
 Suggested minimum prices solve for the per-drink price that would make net profit equal 50, 60, or 70 percent of gross revenue at the same volume and cost structure.
-These are the same formulas VenVen uses inside the Event Calculator and the Cost Tracker, just exposed here as a free public tool.
+No estimates, no weighting, just the arithmetic.

 Coffee Cart Profit Margin Calculator FAQ